Allyson Maddox, Director of Graduate Student Services

 You’ll and then finish up your education with clinical rotations in both rural and city hospitals with seminar courses, distance courses, and completion of D.N.P. project.
-Working 40 hours a week, you’ll have plenty of opportunity to practice regional anesthesia, and gain a variety of experience that will make you a well rounded nurse anesthetist.
+Working 40 hours a week, you’ll have plenty of opportunities to practice regional anesthesia, and gain a variety of experience that will make you a well-rounded nurse anesthetist.

 CRNA Program Requirements

 Required Baccalaureate Degree

-Bachelor of Science in Nursing from an NLNAC or CCNE accredited program completed before the application deadline
+Bachelor of Science in Nursing from a NLNAC or CCNE accredited program completed before the application deadline

 Unencumbered licensure as a registered nurse